TotoR115/Alsaahir/README.md

 ## **I. Introduction:**

-I created this kit to create a different feeling with bards: some touch of oriental myth mixed with Adnd.
+I created this kit to add a different feeling with bards: some touch of oriental myth mixed with Adnd.

 This kit was created with two things in mind:
 - Wisdom is useless for bards -> make it usefull